Cghlewis/data-mgmt-ed-research-book/_book/05-planning.md

 Funder required data management plans are hopeful outlines for future practices.
 However, the broad theory behind our DMPs do not actually prepare us for the complex implementation of those plans in practice [@borycz_implementing_2021].
 Therefore, it is important to spend time, before your project begins, planning and preparing for data management.
 It is an upfront time investment but this sort of slow science leads to better data outcomes.
 Reproducibility begins in the planning phase.
 Taking time to create, document, and train staff on data management standards before your project begins helps to ensure that your processes are implemented with fidelity and can be replicated consistently throughout the entire study.

-Planning the day to day management of your project data has many other benefits as well.
+Planning the day-to-day management of your project data has many other benefits as well.
 It allows you to anticipate and overcome barriers to managing your data, such as communication issues, training needs, or potential tool issues.
 This type of planning also saves you time in the long run, removing the last minute scrambling that can occur when trying to organize your data at the end of a project.
 Last, this type of planning can mitigate errors.
 Viewing errors as problems created by poorly planned workflows, rather than individual failures, helps us to see how data management planning can lead to better data [@strand_error_2021].
 While data management planning can not remove all chances of errors creeping into your data [@eaker_what_2016], it can most certainly reduce those errors and prevent them from "compounding over time" [@alston_beginners_2021, p.4].

 ## Goals of planning